PrimaryStrawberry/FionnaManagerDecomp/README.md

  - Fixed bug with reset button (now it resets bust correctly)

 > [!IMPORTANT]
 > If you want more quality of life features, feel free to ask!
-I will make a seporate branch!
+I will make a separate branch!

  ## How I did this
  I found a tool called [gdsdecomp.](https://github.com/bruvzg/gdsdecomp)